vespa-engine/blog/_posts/2023-03-31-tailoring-frozen-embeddings-with-vespa.md

 </pre>
 The above [PyTorch](https://pytorch.org/) [model.py](https://github.com/vespa-engine/sample-apps/blob/master/custom-embeddings/model.py) snippet defines a custom
 DNN-based similarity model which takes the query and document embedding as input.
-This model is exported to[ ONNX](https://onnx.ai/) format for [accelerated inference](https://blog.vespa.ai/stateful-model-serving-how-we-accelerate-inference-using-onnx-runtime/) using Vespa’s support for [ranking with ONNX](https://docs.vespa.ai/en/onnx.html) models.
+This model is exported to [ONNX](https://onnx.ai/) format for [accelerated inference](https://blog.vespa.ai/stateful-model-serving-how-we-accelerate-inference-using-onnx-runtime/) using Vespa’s support for [ranking with ONNX](https://docs.vespa.ai/en/onnx.html) models.

-Notice that [PyTorch ](https://pytorch.org/)model uses batch dimensions, this means that the query and document function needs to multiple with a batch tensor to match the expected ONNX model input.
+Notice that the [PyTorch](https://pytorch.org/) model uses batch dimensions.
+This means that the query and document function needs to multiple with a batch tensor to match the expected ONNX model input.
 See [ranking with ONNX](https://docs.vespa.ai/en/onnx.html) for details.